SDMuhsin/major-project-/row_process_oct15_pipelined/README.txt

 Row processing unit as of oct 15
 9 pipeline stages
-doesnot contains modules of adder and subtractor without clk and rst as the naming clashes occur file named MVG has also been removed all the removed files are availabe on the "row processing with more pipeling" folder
+doesnot contains modules of adder and subtractor without clk and rst as the naming clashes occur file named MVG4 has also been removed all the removed files are availabe on the "row processing with more pipeling" folder

 Critical path delay(total delay)